 In Ohio, most workers’ compensation matters are handled by the Ohio Bureau of Workers’ Compensation (BWC).
-Claiming benefits for an injury at work is not difficult and may be done by completing and submitting to the BWC a claim application form “First Report of Injury” or FROI-1.
+Claiming benefits for an injury at work is easy and may be done by completing and submitting to the BWC a claim application form “First Report of Injury” or FROI-1.

 These forms are available online at OHIOBWC.com, at your doctor’s office or hospital and from your employer’s human resource department.
 The FROI-1 may be completed by hand and submitted to your local BWC office in person, to your employer’s benefits department where it may be forwarded to the BWC via fax or online at OHIOBWC.com.